 The shift to remote work has brought new challenges, like ensuring equal access to technology and opportunities for collaboration for all employees, regardless of their location or circumstances

 When leaders come from different backgrounds, they bring varied viewpoints that can inspire new ideas and approaches.
-This diversity helps tech companies stay creative and competitive.
+This helps tech companies stay creative and competitive.

 Making sure everyone feels included and respected helps teams work better together.
 It encourages collaboration and makes everyone feel valued.